 QBism shows that the world is personal because only what you have personally observed in the world is determinate, meaning physically real and actually so.
 And that in turn means the ancient concept of the law of karma is a real phenomenon.
 This states that what goes around comes around, meaning that the actions you perform seem to happen back to you ‘out of nowhere’.
 It sounds about as unscientific as you can get, but in fact it is a direct consequence of the way this kind of reality works.

 The phenomenon is a derivative of the process described on the Interactive Destiny page.
 As you go through life, the world hologram will increasingly represent the kinds of actions you perform, and thus the kinds of events you observe yourself bringing about.
 Logically, one would not necessarily expect these kinds of events to be those that would happen to you.
 However, they nonetheless form fundamental data about what happens in reality, as defined by the record of observations.
-In other words, they become increasingly powerful unconscious expectations.
+In other words, they become increasingly powerful expectations which may be entirely unconscious.

-In this case, confirmation bias would operate just as effectively, and thus you would be increasingly likely to experience these kinds of events happening.
+As described on the Interactive Destiny page, expectations induce confirmation bias, and this alters which version of an observation is experienced and recorded.
+In the ordinary world this makes not a shred of difference to reality, but in the personal world this gives rise to strange attractors.
+This means that your world is increasingly likely to include these kinds of events.
 As a result, the world you live in more and more reflects the things you do.
 Inevitably therefore, eventually, these kinds of events are likely to happen to you as well.
 Karma operates.

 As with all the effects of observation, this is not because anything you do changes the objective physical reality.
 It is simply that the observations you make generate an expectation of more of the same.
-And in a QBism type of world this means that you are more likely to experience these kinds of events in the future because of confirmation bias.
-This is all described on the Interactive Destiny page.
-The unconscious expectations generate strange attractors, just as conscious ones do, and thus bias which way the path of reality goes.
+And in a personal world defined solely by observations, this means that you are more likely to experience these kinds of events in the future because of confirmation bias.

 In this kind of world, karma is more than just a force to be reckoned with.
 Not to live in accordance with this principle is self-destructive madness in the long term.
-It seems hard to believe it could be so significant.
+But it seems hard to believe it could be so significant.
 After all, some people seem to do terrible things and still have a nice life.
 But there is more to the reality of each person than just one lifetime.
-As described in Quantum Immortality, individuals are effectively immortal.
+As described in Quantum Immortality, the true identity is effectively immortal.
 And it is in the transition from this lifetime to the next that karma really counts.
 All of the karma takes effect all at once.
 This reality could be anywhere a human civilisation could reach.
 And the circumstances could be anything that was physically possible.
-It could be a heaven of plenty and ease, and fascination, or something very different.
+It could be a heaven of plenty, ease and fascination, or something very different.
 In the universe of all possible worlds, every possible variation of this scenario exists.

 This means there is an inherent morality.
 But this has none of the connotations of moral absolutism, an objective standard handed down from on high.
 The question of morality has been heavily debated ever since there have been philosophers, in other words always.
 Charles Darwin gives us a scientific view.
 We are naturally empathic beings, social animals capable of understanding others as beings like ourselves.
 He divided the effects of morality into altruism and selfishness, which he called the high moral rules and the low moral rules.
 The high are based on the impulse to prosper the other, whether or not this is to one’s own advantage.
 The low are the set of principles that one knows from education and experience one is required to conform to.